 Thick fluid without sperm is almost always a sign that the delicate tubes on the side of the testis (called the epididymis) have become blocked.
 It is possible to bypass the epididymal block by performing a vasoepididymostomy (don’t try to pronounce this word!).

 A vasoepididymostomy is a surgical procedure in which the vas deferens is hooked up directly to the epididymis above the blockage (Figure 4).
 Generally, the success rate of vasoepididymostomy (as defined by sperm in the ejaculate after surgery) is about 75-80 percent.
 This is very significant compared with the 10 percent rate of success following a standard vasectomy reversal when the fluid is thick and devoid of sperm.

 One final point: The fluid findings at surgery may be equivocal for epididymal blockage.
 For example, the fluid may be thick but nonetheless contain sperm or sperm fragments.
 Alternatively, the fluid may be thin or scant but may not contain sperm or sperm fragments.
 In these cases, it is not clear if the epididymis is blocked or not.
-Dr. Gould will weigh all of the relevant factors and perform the type of connection with the highest chance of success.
+Your doctor will weigh all of the relevant factors and perform the type of connection with the highest chance of success.
 In some cases, it may be necessary to perform the delicate vasoepididymostomy on one side and the “standard” vasectomy reversal on the other.

 It is very rare to find large numbers of active sperm at the cut end of the vas deferens during a reversal.
 It would be possible to expose the epididymis, “nick” a tubule and recover active sperm, but this increases the risk of obstructing the epididymis at the site of the “nick”.
 For this reason, we generally do not recommend freezing sperm during a vasovasostomy.